CTC Theatre Fellowship Program

 CTC is seeking candidates who are passionate about theatre and whose lived experience is underrepresented in theatre administration.
 We are actively recruiting and welcoming applicants from underrepresented communities including, but not limited to, Black, Indigenous, and People of Color, people with disabilities, and people from the LGBTQIAP+ community, recognizing the value and importance of reflecting the diversity of our community.
 We are committed to our core value of inclusion and ensuring a work environment that is free from discrimination.
 CTC is an Equal Opportunity Employer that prohibits discrimination in employment against any employee or job applicant because of that person’s race, color, creed, religion, ancestry, sex, national origin, disability, genetic information, age, sexual orientation, gender identity, gender expression, marital status, familial status, veteran status, status with regard to public assistance, membership in a local human rights commission or any other legally protected status.

-As a CTC administrative fellow, you will:
+As a CTC administrative fellow in our Development department, you will:

 - Learn from and work with the director of your department and their seasoned professional team